 Whatever your goals are, it’s important to clearly define them because they will determine your total system size, which in turn will determine exactly how many solar panels you need.

 2. Do you want rooftop panels or ground mount panels?

-3. What kind of panels and inverters would you like?
+3. What kind of panels and inverters will perform best for your situation?

-4. Any add-on options like storage batteries or EV charging stations?
+4. Need any add-on options like storage batteries or EV charging stations?

 5. How many solar incentives are you eligible for?

 Often overlooked, local and federal solar incentives are an important part of calculating your final solar panel installation cost.

 Of course, there’s a 22% tax incentive for 2021.
 There are also many other solar incentives at the state and sometimes city level.
 These incentives could be immediate cash rebates, tax breaks, or even renewable energy programs that earn you money.